mzpqnxow/generate-wireguard-allowed-qr/README.md

  * * Protects the client from rogue LAN devices by reducing the amount of devices that can interact with your device
  * * Protects the broader LAN in the event that your device is compromised by limiting the amount of LAN addresses your device can access

-### Natively Supported WireGuard Options for LAN Access via Tunnel Bypass
+### Natively Supported WireGuard® Options for LAN Access via Tunnel Bypass

-One existing and very simple solution is to use the built-in "Exclude Private IPs" option in the WireGuard mobile app, which generates a fixed list that simply generates an `AllowedIPs` address list that excludes all RFC1918/RFC3330 Private Addresses.
+One existing and very simple solution is to use the built-in "Exclude Private IPs" option in the WireGuard® mobile app, which generates a fixed list that simply generates an `AllowedIPs` address list that excludes all RFC1918/RFC3330 Private Addresses.
 However, this is a very broad range and is not trivial to tweak

-Using this rinky-dink little app, you can specify granular exclusions, e.g. `192.168.1.2 192.168.1.3 192.168.1.4` for the WireGuard tunnel and receive a list of networks suitable for the `AllowedIPs`
+Using this rinky-dink little app, you can specify granular exclusions, e.g. `192.168.1.2 192.168.1.3 192.168.1.4` for the WireGuard® tunnel and receive a list of networks suitable for the `AllowedIPs`

 Allowing, e.g., only 192.168.1.2, 192.168.1.3 and 192.168.1.4 (as opposed to 192.168.0.0/16) effectively protects the rest of the 192.168.0.0/16 network from being exposed to the device.
 It also effectively protects the device from the rest of the 192.168.0.0/16 network (and 10/8 and 172.16/12 as well, if relevant)

 ## Why Is Code Required?
 Can't I Just Specify The List Myself?

-In case it isn't already clear, WireGuard mobile only allows the client to specify IP addresses that are "allowed" to use the tunnel.
+In case it isn't already clear, WireGuard® mobile only allows the client to specify IP addresses that are "allowed" to use the tunnel.
 It is an opt-in system, most easily used when performing a LAN-to-LAN tunnel.
 It does not allow the user to specify a blacklist- to do this, a long list of "non-blacklisted" networks must be generated.
 Because of this, you can't briefly or easily say "all traffic except to/from host 192.168.1.3 should transit the tunnel easily".
 Instead, you need a list of CIDR notation networks that make up the entire IPv4 address space, excluding "192.168.1.3".

 If you're curious, the value for this specific example looks like this and is rather unwieldy, which is where the QR code functionality comes in handy: